Does this test have other names?

 catheter directly into your bladder.
 If you're a man, the provider will put the catheter

 through the penis and urethra and into the bladder.
-If you're a woman, he or she will
+If you're a woman, the provider

 What might affect my test results?